-These measures helped to reduce the number of reported flooding incidents significantly.
+These measures helped to greatly reduce the number of reported flooding incidents.
 Further intense rainfalls experienced in recent years indicated that these measures have been effective in the reduction of flooding risk to basement properties.

 We have therefore continued with this approach, namely the construction of local schemes and installation of FLIPs, in order to protect the remaining basement properties with reported flooding in the area.
-In addition to these, we worked in partnership with the London Borough of Hammersmith and Fulham to implement several Sustainable Urban Drainage Systems, also known as SuDS, to reduce peak flows into the sewer network.
+In addition, we worked with the London Borough of Hammersmith and Fulham to implement several Sustainable Urban Drainage Systems (SuDS) to reduce peak flows into the sewer network.

 As part of the scheme, we constructed eight local schemes to increase the sewer capacity and provide flood protection for multiple properties.
 These local schemes were constructed at:

-Based on the results of the trials, we worked alongside the London Borough of Hammersmith and Fulham to implement a further five sustainable drainage systems in the catchment.
-These involved replacing the parking bay area of certain roads surface with permeable paving, allowing rainwater to filter through into the geocellular storage structures underneath the road where it is stored and then slowly released to the sewer system at a reduced rate.
+Based on our results, we worked with the London Borough of Hammersmith and Fulham to implement five more sustainable drainage systems.
+These involved replacing the surface of some parking bay areas with permeable paving.
+This paving allows rainwater to filter through into the geocellular storage structures underneath the road.
+It is stored there and then slowly released to the sewer system at a reduced rate.
 You can see an example of permeable block paving and a rain garden on Godolphin Road in the picture below.

 The locations of the completed SuDS are:

 - Greenside Road